DaryaRudych/EagleFord-Oil-Project/README.md

 ### Well & Operator count by Sub-play
 ![alt text](https://github.com/DaryaRudych/EagleFord-Oil-Project/blob/master/ActivityBySubPlay.png)

-* Here we can see that **Black Oil**, **Karnes Trough**, and **Edwards Condensate** have the most activity both in terms of number of operators and the number of drills.
-Areas with lower wells and activity are more risky.
+* Here we can see that **Black Oil**, **Karnes Trough**, and **Edwards Condensate** have the most activity both in terms of number of operators and the number of wells.
+Typically, areas with lower well counts and activity are more risky.

 ![alt text](https://github.com/DaryaRudych/EagleFord-Oil-Project/blob/master/v2/EURbySubPlay_v2.png)